Professional certification: Categorization

 There are three general types of certification.
 Listed in order of development level and portability, they are: corporate (internal), product-specific, and profession-wide.

 Corporate, or "internal" certifications, are made by a corporation or low-stakes organization for internal purposes.
 For example, a corporation might require a one-day training course for all sales personnel, after which they receive a certificate.
 While this certificate has limited portability – to other corporations, for example – it is the most simple to develop.

 Product-specific certifications are more involved, and are intended to be referenced to a product across all applications.
 This approach is very prevalent in the information technology (IT) industry, where personnel are certified on a version of software or hardware.
 This type of certification is portable across locations (for example, different corporations that use that software), but not across other products.
 Another example could be the certifications issued for shipping personnel, which are under international standards even for the recognition of the certification body, under the International Maritime Organization (IMO).

 The most general type of certification is profession-wide.
 Certification in the medical profession is often offered by particular specialties.
 In order to apply professional standards, increase the level of practice, and protect the public, a professional organization might establish a certification.
 This is intended to be portable to all places a certified professional might work.
 Of course, this generalization increases the cost of such a program; the process to establish a legally defensible assessment of an entire profession is very extensive.
-An example of this is a Certified Public Accountant (CPA), which would not be certified for just one corporation or one piece of accountancy software but for general work in the profession.
+An example of this is a certified public accountant (CPA), which would not be certified for just one corporation or one piece of accountancy software but for general work in the profession.

 Professional certificates awarded by tertiary education providers

 Many tertiary education providers grant professional certificates as an award for the completion of an educational program.
 The curriculum of a professional certificate is most often in a focused subject matter.
 Many professional certificates have the same curriculum as master's degrees in the same subject.
 Many other professional certificates offer the same courses as master's degrees in the same subject, but require the student to take fewer total courses to complete the program.
 Some professional certificates have a curriculum that more closely resembles a baccalaureate major in the same field.
 The typical professional certificate program is between 200 and 300 class-hours in size.
 It is uncommon for a program to be larger or smaller than that.
 Most professional certificate programs are open enrollment, but some have admissions processes.
 A few universities put some of their professional certificates into a subclass they refer to as advanced professional certificates.

-Some of the more commonly offered professional certificates include: